8 Reasons Why You Should Move To A New City

 (Who is deciding what the “right” reasons are anyway?)

 What if we considered relocating as a way to reinvent ourselves?
 To find confidence, fulfillment, or a new outlook on life?
 Most therapists would encourage people not to “run away from their problems.”
 Like after a breakup, for example.
 But what if getting that distance and being forced to create a new life for yourself could actually be helpful?
 Maybe it’s time we change our perspective.
 What if it’s not running from but running to?
-Regardless of your reason, I think we need to reconsider why city hopping can do more good than harm.
+Regardless of your reason, I think we need to reconsider why city-hopping can do more good than harm.
 Here’s why:

 Challenge The Comfort Zone

 I can’t think of a better way to challenge who you think you are than to be picked up from a life of routine, repetition, safety, and security and plopped down in a place where everyone and everything is unfamiliar.
 It can be such a catalyst for growth, but it’s so…. uncomfortable.
 As someone who has lived in three very different cities (Cleveland, Tampa, and Denver), I can tell you that sometimes it can even feel like you’re in a different country.
-Different language, customs, wardrobes, lifestyles, and modes of transportation.
+Different languages, customs, wardrobes, lifestyles, and modes of transportation.
 What if you moved to a more bike-friendly city?
 It might feel awkward to start riding to work if you've never done it before, but what if it meant NO MORE TRAFFIC!?
-(Life changing, right?)
+(Life-changing, right?)
 The more we throw ourselves into these situations, the more we learn that we are, in fact, resilient.
 We learn that we're adaptable and competent, which can do wonders for self-esteem.
 Not to mention road rage.

 We are hardwired to connect with others, it’s what gives purpose and meaning to our lives, and without it there is suffering. -Brene Brown.
 The current social media buzz phrase for connection is “find your tribe.”
 It makes for good Instagram post captions, but there is a much deeper meaning.
 We thrive when we feel a sense of belonging.
 According to Maslow’s Hierarchy Of Needs (the pyramid that depicts our human needs starting with the most basic), the “Love and Belonging” category is the next most important human need after air, food, and safety.
 And maybe you've never felt this sense of 'tribe' in your current city.
 Maybe you’d feel more of a sense of acceptance or like-mindedness somewhere else.
 Isn't that worth getting out and exploring?